Success After Graduation: First Destination Outcomes

 graduates in the Lehigh alumni network

-of graduates agree that their plans after graduation reflect their current career goals
+of respondents agree that their plans after graduation reflect their current career goals

 97%

-of graduates reported that their experiences at Lehigh helped develop the skills to be successful in their careers
+of respondents reported that their experiences at Lehigh helped develop the skills to be successful in their careers

 unique employers hired Lehigh students